saleshandy/design-system/README.md

-# Saleshandy Component Library
+# Saleshandy Design System

 <br />

-A Component Library is the single source of truth which groups all the elements that will allow the teams to design, realize and develop a product.
+A Design System is the single source of truth which groups all the elements that will allow the teams to design, realize and develop a product.

 <br />